 Few people fish jigs on a floating drift rig for Great Lakes salmon.
 That gives the few in the know a real advantage.
 Salmon in the tribs see tons of bait thrown at them day after day.
 A lot of it looks the same.
 When something new comes along it has a good chance at spiking their interest.

-Eagle Claw Salmon Jigs don’t cost much but they work.
+Danielson Steelhead and Salmon Jigs don’t cost much but they work.
 Available in a wide range of Salmon catching colors, these jigs are pretty well made.
-Eagle Claw doesn’t have the best reputation for making quality products but in this case there isn’t too much to worry about as the jigs are pretty well put together.
+Danielson doesn’t have the best reputation for making quality products but in this case there isn’t too much to worry about as the jigs are pretty well put together.

-The Eagle Claw Salmon Jigs come in two sizes.
+The Danielson Salmon Jigs come in two sizes.
 The 1/4 ounce jigs are too big for most Great Lakes tributaries, but the 1/8 ounce jigs are just right.
 Although they are a little large, salmon jigs will occasionally catch Great Lakes steelhead too.

 Lure Jensen J-Plugs

-Lure Jensen’s J-Plug is an old standby for king salmon.
-It gets more use on the West Coast but there are people who fish the larger Great Lakes tributaries with J-Plugs too.
+Lure Jensen’s Kwikfish is an old standby for king salmon.
+They get more use on the West Coast but there are people who fish the larger Great Lakes tributaries with these J-Plugs too.

-The J-Plug is uniquely designed with a ball and chain set up that gives the lure complete freedom.
+These J Plugs are uniquely designedm.
 No matter how fast the troll or the water the lure keeps up, darting back and forth and generally stirring things up.